sinisastevanovic/Lynx/README.md

 # Lynx
-Lynx is a simple application framework built with [Dear ImGui](https://github.com/ocornut/imgui) and Vulkan.
+Lynx is a WIP Game Engine running on Vulkan.
 Currently supports Windows.

 ## Requirements